 Nongovernmental materials are also commonly incorporated by reference.
 FAA's incorporation of manufacturer service manuals into its airworthiness directives accounts for a substantial percentage of the incorporation by reference requests processed by OFR.
 Airworthiness directives, which FAA issues on a nearly daily basis, are "legally enforceable rules" regarding the proper maintenance of "aircraft, aircraft engines, propellers, and appliances."20 FAA regulations broadly require anyone who operates such a "product" to maintain it in a safe and airworthy condition.
-This general obligation finds specific expression in airworthiness directives,21 which the FAA issues when it finds "[a]n unsafe condition"22 that "is likely to exist or develop in other products of the same type design."23 These directives specify inspections, maintenance actions, or repairs that must be done in order to guard against the identified unsafe condition.
+This general obligation finds specific expression in airworthiness directives,21 which the FAA issues when it finds "[a]n unsafe condition"22 that "is likely to exist or develop in other products of the same type design."23 The directives specify inspections, maintenance actions, or repairs necessary to guard against the identified unsafe condition.
 In most cases, this information is already available in the repair manual published by the product's manufacturer.
-FAA incorporates the relevant provisions of the manual by reference in order to make the repair or inspection mandatory and to avoid any errors that might be made in an attempt to paraphrase or reprint the manufacturer's instructions directly in the text of the directive.
+FAA incorporates the relevant provisions of the manual by reference to make the repair or inspection mandatory, while avoiding errors that might result if the agency attempted to paraphrase the manufacturer's instructions.
 Other agencies incorporate nongovernmental materials for radically different regulatory purposes.
 For example, NRC incorporates design specifications by reference as a means of approving "a final design for a nuclear power facility."24